Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Be Sure To Have a Lubbock Drug Lawyer Defend You

 All narcotic offenses are taken seriously in Lubbock courts.
-If you are accused of a crime involving hydromorphone, call Hamilton Grant to discuss your case with an experienced attorney.
+If you are accused of a crime involving hydromorphone, call Texas Criminal Defense Group to discuss your case with an experienced attorney.